PNadya90/PokemonProject/README.md

 Site has responsive design so you can check how its look at mobile devices

-please run `ng serve --host 0.0.0.0` find out what is your ip addres in wifi network and open site on mobile device forexample `http://192.168.0.10:4200/`
+please run `ng serve --host 0.0.0.0` find out what is your ip addres in wifi network and open site on mobile device forexample `http://192.168.0.10:4200/`.

+If you want to try login in personal account and after see your added pokemons to cart please use: login:user,
+                 password:user.